Mothers' and Young People's Study

 Mothers' and Young People's Study - young people’s experiences of the COVID-19 pandemic

-In the early years of the study, the focus was on women's health and recovery after childbirth.
+Earlier in the study, our focus was on women's health and recovery after childbirth.
 Women taking part in the study completed questionnaires and telephone interviews in early and late pregnancy and at three, six, nine, 12 and 18 months postpartum.
 The study was then extended to include follow-up at four, ten, and eighteen years postpartum.

 We have collected data on common maternal physical and psychological health problems, including incontinence, sexual health problems, depression, anxiety and intimate partner violence, and on a range of child health and developmental outcomes.
 We have also collected information regarding the social context of women and children and changing life circumstances as the children grow up.
 Evidence from the study has already highlighted the importance of ongoing primary care and support for mothers extending well beyond the first year after childbirth.